TheTriSonics/InfiniteRecharge/README.md

 # InfiniteRecharge
-Repository for FRC team 4003's 2020 Infinite Recharge robot.
+Repository for FRC team 4003's 2020 and 2021 Infinite Recharge robot.